ovh/docs/pages/platform/kubernetes-k8s/resizing-persistent-volumes/guide.en-au.md

 | anEmptyTable            |
 +-------------------------+
 1 row in set (0.00 sec)
 </code></pre>

 ## Where do we go from here?

 Now you can expand the Persistent Volumes on your OVHcloud Managed Kubernetes cluster, and adapt them to the live of your data.

-To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes doc site](../).
+To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes documentation site](../).

 Join our community of users on [https://community.ovh.com/en/](https://community.ovh.com/en/).